CANTON It turned out to be someones misplaced lunch.

 The couples names were not released, but both were questioned by police in connection with the incident.
 The husband, who could be heard thanking and apologizing to police outside the building, declined to give his name to reporters.

 Evacuated employees who had their keys with them were sent home for the day, while those who had left their keys behind when they fled were driven to the St. Lawrence County Courthouse on a NYSARC bus to make arrangements to get home, Ms. St. Hilaire said.

-While Ms. St. Hilaire said she believes the evacuation proceeded smoothly, she said county officials would meet to review the incident and emergency procedures.
+While Ms. St. Hilaire believes the evacuation proceeded smoothly, she said county officials would meet to review the incident and emergency procedures.